goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 107. Handling Form Submission

 - Inside of props that received by redux form library, it contains `handleSubmit` callback function.
-- We then call that function with `onSubmit` callback method that we defined insdie of the component.
+- We then call that function with `onSubmit` callback method that we defined inside of the component.
 ```js
 onSubmit(e) {
     e.preventDefault();